Is HomeAdvisor Worth It For Contractors?

 Homeowners submit the project they need completed to HomeAdvisor, and HomeAdvisor’s patented ProFinder technology identifies relevant professionals for the job.
 The technology searches through professionals by filtering availability, service type, and location preferences to find the best match.
 Once the ProFinder discovers a match, the homeowner’s information is sent to the professional as a lead.

 Just like many other advertising channels for contractors, HomeAdvisor has advantages and disadvantages.
 It can be challenging to determine if HomeAdvisor is worth it.

-Fortunately, WebFX has a team of over 150+ experts who can help you decide if HomeAdvisor is worth the investment.
+Fortunately, WebFX has a team of 450+ experts who can help you decide if HomeAdvisor is worth the investment.
 You can call 888-601-5359 or contact us online to speak with one of our knowledgeable team members!

 On this page, we’ll take a look at the benefits of using HomeAdvisor for your contracting business, as well as the drawbacks, and we’ll answer the question you’re wondering: